nikodunk/blog/content/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 tags: ["Essay"]
 ---

-The [Atmos](https://www.joinatmos.com) stack is not special, but it's different in its approach from other software projects: it uses as few dependencies as possible, shares code between parts of the stack, and optimizes for engineering efficiency.
+The [Atmos stack](https://www.joinatmos.com) is not special, but it's different in its approach from other software projects: it uses as few dependencies as possible, shares code between parts of the stack, and optimizes for engineering efficiency.

 We have launched and run a fintech with 10,000+ customers with only 1-2 full-time-equivalent engineers, all while staying secure and fast.
 With so few engineers to do so much work, we need to be brutally efficient:

 ## More wood behind fewer arrows

-We unified our stack around Javascript over all clients and API for maximum efficiency - we do not have time to duplicate features over Kotlin, Swift, Svelte and Python for various parts of the stack and clients.
+We unified our stack around Javascript over all clients and API for maximum code efficiency - we do not have time to duplicate features over Kotlin, Swift, Svelte and Python for various parts of the stack and clients.
 We have one API running all code for all projects - we do not have time for microservices.
 We even have large parts of our frontend logic shared between web and mobile - we don't have time to write things (and more importantly debug things!) twice.

 We have optimized various parts in our stack to require as little "overhead" as possible: One goal that a single developer could understand and maintain all project parts (deposits api, deposits jobs, web, android, ios, loans api), and spend their time on actual value-adding work.
 Therefore all functions for example are written in the exact same super-simple style whether they are on web, mobile or api.
 Because 1-2 developers is 10-20x less developers than similar competitors are throwing at the engineering, we cannot afford to spend any engineering time on complex systems or we will not have any effort left for feature work.
 Simpler code also seems to lead to fewer bugs, duh.